NobleOsinachi/0xBet/README.md

 ### Contributing

-Encourage developers and users to contribute to 0xBet.
-Explain how they can get involved, submit bug reports, suggest new features, or contribute code.
-Provide guidelines for pull requests and explain the project's coding standards.
+Web3 dApp developers and users are highly encouraged to contribute to 0xBet.
+You can get involved by submitting bug reports, suggesting new features, or even contributing code via pull requests.
+More guidelines for pull requests and the project's coding standards will be in the CONTRIBUTING.md file.

 ### License